Table of Contents

 - Can build DAGs (Directed Acyclic Graphs) and run full pipelines end-to-end

-We already mentioned Kubeflow earlier, so we won't describe it again.
+I already mentioned Kubeflow earlier, so I won't describe it again.
 However, it is important to know that Kubeflow is also one of the premiere tools for orchestrating runs.
 In fact, Kubeflow pipelines can be used to overcome many different DevOps obstacles.

 - Easy to integrate with different infrastructures